 Unlike a traditional refund, where the customer and merchant work together to resolve an issue, a chargeback bypasses the merchant entirely.
-The customer’s bank (issuer) communicates with the merchant’s bank (acquirer) via the card network.
+The customer’s bank (issuer) communicates with the merchant’s bank (acquirer) via the card brand.

 Bank Chargebacks vs. Cardholder Disputes